In order to ensure that your submission is eligible please read the FAQs below.

-The sixteen 1st prize winners (in five media categories and three languages + first prize photo category winner) will be sponsored to attend the award ceremony in September 2018 in Tunisia where they will be presented with their award.
-All other 2nd and 3rd prize winners will receive a contract and some mentoring but cannot be sponsored to attend the award ceremony.
+The sixteen 1st prize winners (in five media categories and three languages + first prize photo category winner) will be sponsored to attend the award ceremony in December 2019 in Malta where they will be presented with their award.

 32. When will I receive the funding for the 2nd production?

 We will disburse 30-50% of the amount upfront after signature of the award agreement / contract and disburse the remaining amount after delivery of the final production and confirmation that it is in line with the conditions set out in the award contract.